 Have you considered following in the footsteps of the old masters and making your own paint?
 It’s certainly one way to become more intimately involved with your artwork.
 We offer some tips, tricks, and products to help you along your journey.

-Grind your own colours – with pigments and binders from Schmincke
+Making your own paint with pigments and binders from Schmincke

 Many artists, even today, grind their own colours in their studios, just like the old masters, using a glass muller and a slightly roughened glass plate.
-Moreover, it is sometimes useful to add more binder to finished paints for certain painting techniques.
-Schmincke offers a wide range of ready-to-use binders for all applications and numerous possibilities for the individual production of watercolour, gouache, linoprint, acrylic, oil, and tempera colours.
+Moreover, it is sometimes useful to add more binders to finished paints for certain painting techniques.
+Schmincke offers a wide range of ready-to-use binders for all applications and numerous possibilities for the individual production of watercolour, gouache, lino print, acrylic, oil, and tempera colours.

-Simple paint making is easy.
+Simple paint-making is easy.
 We recommend making small batches to start.
-Create just enough paint to be used right away.
+Create the quantity of paint you’ll use right away.
 Are you seeking to store your handmade paint in tubes to use later?
 Then the process is a little more involved.
-The dry pigments must be thoroughly worked into the medium.
+Thoroughly work the dry pigments into the medium.
 Every pigment particle must be thoroughly coated and integrated into the binder.
 If not, then the dry pigment will settle out and harden in the container.
-Settled pigment will separate from the binder.
+The settled pigment will separate from the binder.
 The resulting paint may dry in a brittle or delicate film that may crack in time.
 Continue reading to learn more about using a glass muller.